Roger Miller: Early life

 Roger Miller was born in Fort Worth, Texas, the third son of Jean and Laudene (Holt) Miller.
 Jean Miller died from spinal meningitis when Miller was a year old.
-Unable to support the family during the Great Depression, Laudene sent her three sons to live with three of Jean's brothers.
-Thus, Miller grew up on a farm outside Erick, Oklahoma, with Elmer and Armelia Miller.
+Unable to support the family during the Great Depression, Laudene sent her three sons to live with three of Jean's brothers; Miller grew up on a farm outside Erick, Oklahoma, with Elmer and Armelia Miller.

 As a boy, Miller did farm work, such as picking cotton and plowing.
-He later said he was "dirt poor" and that as late as 1951 the family did not own a telephone.
+He later said he was "dirt poor" and that as late as 1951, the family did not own a telephone.
 He received his primary education at a one-room schoolhouse.
 Miller was an introverted child who often daydreamed or composed songs.
 One of his earliest compositions went: "There's a picture on the wall.
 It's the dearest of them all, Mother."

 Miller was a member of the FFA in high school.
 He listened to the Grand Ole Opry and Light Crust Doughboys on a Fort Worth station with his cousin's husband, Sheb Wooley.
 Wooley taught Miller his first guitar chords and bought him a fiddle.
 Wooley, Hank Williams, and Bob Wills were the influences that led to Miller's desire to be a singer-songwriter.
 He began to run away and perform in Oklahoma and Texas.
-At 17, he stole a guitar out of desperation to write songs; however, he turned himself in the next day.
-He chose to enlist in the United States Army to avoid jail.
+At 17, he stole a guitar out of desperation to write songs, but he turned himself in the next day.
+He chose to enlist in the U.S. Army to avoid jail.
 He later quipped, "My education was Korea, Clash of '52."
 Near the end of his military service, while stationed in Atlanta, Georgia, Miller played fiddle in the "Circle A Wranglers", a military musical group started by Faron Young.
 While Miller was stationed in South Carolina, an army sergeant whose brother was Kenneth C. "Jethro" Burns, from the musical duo Homer and Jethro, persuaded him to head to Nashville after his discharge.